 - Attend career fairs and other Career Center programs to network with professionals who come on our campus to recruit our students.

-- Refine interviewing skills by attending an interviewing workshop, practice interviews with employers or utilize the interview tutorial located in PirateNet.
+- Refine interviewing skills by attending an interviewing workshop, or practice interviews with employers.

 - Assume a leadership role in a campus club or organization of interest to you.